srhumir/Storm-Analysis/Readme.md

 Summarizing is not finished yet.
 There are lots of duplicates in the data set.
-Lots of similar event types are stored separately due to different spelling, spacing and using special characters. plus some events are saved too detailed.
+Lots of similar event types are stored separately due to different spelling, spacing and using special characters.
+Plus some events are saved with a too much detailed name.

 First of all I noted that TORNADO once was misspelled as TORNAO and corrected it.

     DamageType[DamageType$EVTYPE == "TORNAO", 1] <- "TORNADO"

-To have more neat data set, I wrote a function which gets a word and the summarized data set and summarize merge the events which have that word in their EVETYPE.
+To have a more neat data set, I wrote a function which gets a word and merge the events which have that word in their EVETYPE.

     sumduplicate <- function(pattern, expensetable){
            index <- grep(tolower(pattern), tolower(expensetable[,1]))